GidBerridge/JS_demo/README.md

+# JS_demo

-# JS_demo - a tutorial from Jonas Schmedtmann's Complete JavaScript Course: From Zero to Expert.
+# My take on a tutorial from Jonas Schmedtmann's 'Complete JavaScript Course: From Zero to Expert'.